trust-mfn-berlin/animals-as-objects/vault/story.history-of-the-zoological-teaching-collection.md

 This discontinuity has inscribed itself into the corpus of the historical collection as a caesura and void, for, in 1970, the section head made the decision to reduce the size of the teaching collection.[^21] Duplicates were donated, given or thrown away, and, according to anecdotes, were even buried in the rear courtyard of the former institute.[^22] This is still making it difficult to identify specific specimens as (former) items from the teaching collection.

 [^1]: This included 779 duplicates of zoological specimens from the zoological collection.
 First given to the Zoological Institute on loan, they were permanently incorporated into the teaching collection in 1886, which can be inferred from correspondence between Franz Eilhard Schulze and the Prussian Ministry.
 Cf. MfN HUB, Schr.
 Best.
 Zool.
 Mus., Abt.
 II (die Errichtung des zool.
-Instituts, sowie die Abgabe von Büchern, Sammlungsstücken und Präparaten an dasselbe), vol. I. 1884-1889; Jahn, Ilse.
+Instituts, sowie die Abgabe von Büchern, Sammlungsstücken und Präparaten an dasselbe), vol. I. 1884-1889; Ilse Jahn.
 “Zur Vertretung der Zoologie und zur Entwicklung ihrer institutionellen Grundlagen an der Berliner Universität von ihrer Gründung bis 1920”. _Wiss.
 Z. Humboldt-Univ.
 Berlin, Math.
 Nat.
 Reihe_ 34, no. 3/4 (1985): 276.

-[^2]: Kretschmann, Carsten. _Räume öffnen sich: Naturhistorische Museen im Deutschland des 19.
+[^2]: Carsten Kretschmann. _Räume öffnen sich: Naturhistorische Museen im Deutschland des 19.
 Jahrhunderts_.
 Berlin: Akademie Verlag, 2006: 32.

 [^3]: Jahn, 1985: 275.

 [^4]: Ibid.

 [^5]: This image is from the private collection of Elsi Hedström, the granddaughter of Franz Eilhard Schulze.
 The people depicted have been identified by Stefan Richter; cf. “Franz Eilhard Schulze und die Zoologische Lehrsammlung der Berliner Universität”.
-In _Theater der Natur und Kunst: Theatrum Naturae et Artis; Essays.
-3 Bände_, Horst Bredekamp, Jochen Brüning, and Cornelia Weber (eds.).
+In _Theater der Natur und Kunst: Theatrum Naturae et Artis_, Horst Bredekamp, Jochen Brüning, and Cornelia Weber (eds.).
 Berlin: Henschel, 2000: 119-134, 121.

-[^6]: Tembrock, Günther.
+[^6]: Günther Tembrock.
 “Zur Geschichte der Zoologie in Berlin”. _Wiss.
 Z. der Humboldt-Univ.
 Berlin.
 Math.-Naturw.
 Reihe_ 8, no. 2 (1958/59): 185-196, 193.

-[^7]: Cf. Tembrock, Günther.
-“Die Geschichte des Zoologischen Instituts”. _Wissenschaftliche Zeitschrift der Humboldt-Universität zu Berlin, Beiheft zum Jubiläumsjahrgang_ 9 (1959/1960): 107-125; Scholtz, Gerhard.
+[^7]: Cf. Günther Tembrock.
+“Die Geschichte des Zoologischen Instituts”. _Wissenschaftliche Zeitschrift der Humboldt-Universität zu Berlin, Beiheft zum Jubiläumsjahrgang_ 9 (1959/1960): 107-125; Gerhard Scholtz.
 “Zoologische Lehrsammlung (Zoological Teaching Collection)”.
 In _Zoological Collections of Germany: The Animal Kingdom in its Amazing Plenty at Museums and Universities_, Lothar A. Beck (ed.).
 Cham: Springer International Publishing, 2018: 124.

-[^8]: Paszkowski, Wilhelm.
+[^8]: Wilhelm Paszkowski.
 “Das Zoologische Institut der Universität Berlin: N 4, Invalidenstr.
 43; Museum für Naturkunde”. _Berliner Akademische Nachrichten_ 11 (1910): 2.

-[^9]: Richter, Stefan.
+[^9]: Stefan Richter.
 “Die Lehrsammlung des Zoologischen Instituts der Berliner Universität: Ihre Geschichte und ihre Bedeutung”. _Sitzungsberichte der Gesellschaft Naturforschender Freunde zu Berlin (N.F.)_ 37 (1999): 59-76.

 [^10]: Tembrock, 1959/1960: 112.